 The EWD program provides a venue for a rider with physical and cognitive disabilities that love to complete by offering classes including showmanship, horsemanship, equitation, trail, western pleasure and hunter under saddle.

 CLICK HERE to find out more about the foundation and how you can help.

 4) American Paint Horse Foundation

-The APHF is the heart of the American Paint Horse Association (APHA).
+The APHF is the heart of the American Paint Horse Association.
 It uses the power of Paints to inspire people to better their communities and educate our youth.
-The Foundation is dedicated to preserving the heritage of the American Paint Horse and ensuring it remains a healthy, vibrant and respected part of our culture.
+The Foundation is dedicated to preserving the American Paint Horsheritage e and ensuring it remains a healthy, vibrant and respected part of our culture.
 Your gift will be used for one of four key initiatives surrounding APHA’s move to the Fort Worth Stockyards:

 • Restoration/Relocation of Legacy of Color Bronzes